 If you already have someone in mind, who has done the job for you before, stick to them.
 If you are stuck between two options, go with hiring an agency, their writers and SEOs are true professionals.
 The cost would be higher if you take this option, and we suggest you take a maintenance package too, for both SEO and content.

 c.
-Complete revamp
+Complete Revamp

 A complete revamp is practically possible only in this option.
 Expect costs to rise anywhere above 70%, considering you have chosen an agency to build your website in this past, and your website is already top-notch.
-The factors that affect these metrics are highly based on who (expertise) you hire, the cost varies on the size of the team required, and obviously, the place you hire from, say America vs. India.
+The factors that affect these metrics are highly based on who (expertise) you hire, the cost varies on the size of the team required, and obviously, the place you hire from, say USA vs. India.

 Choosing an option may seem tough here and now, but once you have it all written and sorted, you will know exactly what you have to do.
 One should make a choice depending on many factors, like cost and viability, the website is the heart of a business and you should do the best you can, to improve it.